 Family law does one of two things: it either brings family members together or it resolves disputes for parties who wish to live apart.
-For some, it can be cause for celebration; for others, it is stressful and heartbreaking.
-No matter what situation you find yourself in, Smith, Welch, Webb & White (SWWW) will walk with you every step of the way.
+No matter what situation you find yourself in, Smith, Welch, Webb & White will walk with you every step of the way.
+Handling divorce settlements, child custody, adoption cases and more.

 We know how to navigate the complicated process of litigating a divorce or other family law action.
 Both our experience in the courtroom and familiarity with the Judges assist us in creating a plan for fighting for your rights and for what is best for your children.
 While we take pride in our ability to reach resolutions that help to minimize the animosity that can linger long after divorce, we offer the aggressive approach that is necessary when a case has to be decided by a Judge or Jury.